twocentstudios/myGengo-objc/README.md

 Create a new instance of TCMyGengoAPIHandler for each controller and initialize it with your shared credentials object.

 	// MyViewController -> init
 	// (Assuming you have a _handler instance variable) _handler = [[TCMyGengoAPIHandler alloc] initWithDelegate:self credentials:[TCMyGengoAPICredentials sharedCredentials]];

 Or you can use the convenience initializer which assumes you're using `[TCMyGengoAPICredentials sharedCredentials]`.

 	// MyViewController -> init (alternate)
 	_handler = [[TCMyGengoAPIHandler alloc] initWithDelegate:self];

 ### Making Calls

 Making a call is pretty straightforward.
 Most methods take a generic NSDictionary of params.
 Check the myGengo API docs or the .h file for usage info.
 Any call that needs a job id should have a key for "id" for example.

-	// Simple get call with no parameters
+	// Simple GET call with no parameters
 	[_handler getAccountBalance];

 	// Getting info about a translation job